Skip to content

 Does Ed Tech Actually Help Students Learn?

-Given the growing debate over technology, the Reboot Foundation explored whether classroom technology devices promoting richer forms of reasoning.
+Given the growing debate over technology and the proliferation of new learning apps, the Reboot Foundation explored whether classroom technology devices promote richer forms of reasoning.
 Have investments in computers and tablets paid off?
 What frequency or length of exposure to technology is most effective in the classroom?

 The Reboot Foundation report, “Does Educational Technology Help Students Learn?”, analyzed two large achievement data sets.
 The first data set is the Program for International Student Assessment (PISA), which evaluates student achievement in over 90 countries.
 The second data set is the 2017 National Assessment of Educational Progress (NAEP), a national assessment known in the U.S. as “the Nation’s Report Card.”